Location: Building D

 Home Inspectors Pre-Licensing Education

-In just one week, American Home Inspectors Training Institute will teach the fundamentals of inspecting structure, exteriors, roofing, electrical, plumbing, heating/cooling systems, insulation/ventilation systems, report writing, business development and marketing strategies.
-Students will participate in hands-on home inspections and will learn to identify and properly document defects of a residential property within the standards of the industry, learn essential skills in working with realtors, mortgage brokers, attorneys and financial institutions which play a key role in real estate transactions, and be able to make better purchasing decisions or start their own business as a licensed home inspector.
+I100% ONLINE distance learning offered by the American Home Inspectors Training Institute.
+Learn the fundamentals of inspecting structure, exteriors, roofing, electrical, plumbing, heating/cooling systems, insulation/ventilation systems, report writing, business development and marketing strategies.
+Learn to identify and properly document defects of a residential property within the standards of the industry, essential skills in working with realtors, mortgage brokers, attorneys and financial institutions which play a key role in real estate transactions, how to make better purchasing decisions or start a business as a licensed home inspector.

 This course is approved by the Louisiana State Board of Home Inspectors (LSBHI) for the 90 hours of classroom education required to apply for a license.
 Over 90% of the students who have taken this course pass the licensing exam.

 Real Estate Pre-Licensing Education

 This 90-hour pre-licensing program is approved by the Louisiana Real Estate Commission (Cert.
 No. 0220) and is a prerequisite for the State License Examination.
-The requirements for a real estate salesperson license in Louisiana are: you must be at least 18 years of age, possess a high school diploma or Louisiana High School Equivalency, successfully complete 90-hours of approved education courses, pass the real estate salesperson licensing exam and be sponsored by a licensed Louisiana real estate broker and provide Errors & Omissions Insurance prior to license issuance.
+The requirements for a real estate salesperson license in Louisiana are: you must be at least 18 years of age, possess a high school diploma or Louisiana High School Equivalency, successfully complete 90-hours of approved education courses, pass the real estate salesperson licensing exam and be sponsored by a licensed Louisiana real estate broker and provide Errors and Omissions Insurance prior to license issuance.

 The 40-hour private investigation training is offered with approval from the Louisiana State Board of The 40-hour private investigation training is offered with approval from the Louisiana State Board of Private Investigator Examiners.
 The training prepares one to take the state private investigator exam, which BPCC offers through the State Board at the completion of training.
 One must complete the training, pass the exam, and be employed by a licensed agency to obtain a private investigator license.

 Bossier Parish Community College Workforce Development and Continuing Education Department offers grant writing and management services for Louisiana’s Incumbent Worker Training Program.